hanswenzel/CaTS/Instructions.md

 to build it from scratch using cmake (used cmake version > 3.22.0)

-    cd to the directory where you want to build clhep (replace version with the appropriate one e.g. 2.4.7.1) wget https://proj-clhep.web.cern.ch/proj-clhep/dist1/clhep-version}$$ .tgz
+    cd to the directory where you want to build CLHEP (replace version with the appropriate one e.g. 2.4.7.1) wget https://proj-clhep.web.cern.ch/proj-clhep/dist1/clhep-version}$$ .tgz
     tar xzvf clhep-version.tgz
     cd version/